tabiya-tech/taxonomy-model-application/backend/README.md

 ## Running

-This backend is not designed for local development, you can't run it locally,
+The backend project can't be run locally.

->It is specifically designed for deployment on [AWS Lambda](https://aws.amazon.com/lambda/), utilizing [plumni](https://www.pulumi.com) for its construction.
-It is composed of cloud functions, which are not designed for local execution.
-This architecture choice emphasizes the backend's alignment with cloud-based environments, making it unsuitable for local development or API testing throught the REST Client apps such as postman.
+>It is specifically designed for deployment on [AWS Lambda](https://aws.amazon.com/lambda/), utilizing [pulumi](https://www.pulumi.com) for its construction.
+It is composed of aws, Lambda functions, which are not designed for local execution.

 _For more information check the IaC [README](iac)_